Tesfamichael12/Apple-website-clone/README.md

-# 🍎 Apple Bootstrap Project
+# 🍎 Apple Website Clone

 This project is a clone of Apple's website using Bootstrap.
 The goal is to create a fully responsive website that follows a mobile-first approach.

 ## Live Demo 🌐

-Check out the live demo of the project: [📱 Live Demo 🌐](https://example.com/iphone-website-clone-by-tesfamichael)
+Check out the live demo of the project: [📱 Live Demo 🌐](https://iphone-website-clone-by-tesfamichael.netlify.app/)

 ## Key Technologies